Table of Contents

 Water is the primary contaminant of WVO.
 It can come from the water in the fried food to wash water from food prep.
 Soapy wash water from cleaning activities also adds to the water content of used cooking oil.

 In the presence of soap (detergent), water and oil combine to form an emulsified phase.
 This emulsion is also known as the ‘rag layer.’
 We discuss this emulsion processing in detail further down in this article.

 Solids or sludge is the other contaminant in WVO.
-Flour, crumbs, organic particles, bone fragments, sand, etc. turn to sludge.
+Flour, crumbs, organic particles, bone fragments, sand, etc., turn into sludge.

-Diesel engines use clean WVO as a fuel.
+Diesel engines use clean WVO as fuel.
 Lubricant or feedstock for lubricant manufacturing is another use.
-Residential and commercial heating uses low quality (not purified) WVO fuel.
+Residential and commercial heating uses low-quality (not purified) WVO fuel.

-Other uses of WVO include the manufacturing of soap, cosmetics, clothing, elastomers, etc.
+Other uses of WVO include manufacturing soap, cosmetics, clothing, elastomers, etc.

 The sludge separated during WVO purification has nutritional value.
 It retains fat and other nutrients from processed foods.
 WVO sludge is a good animal feed additive.

 A WVO Centrifuge is an industrial centrifuge designed to remove water and solid impurities (sludge) from Waste Vegetable Oil (WVO).
-It is a three-phase, industrial, disc-stack centrifuge which separates the used edible oil from free water and fine sediment down to a 1-micron level, continuously.
+It is a three-phase, industrial, disc-stack centrifuge that continuously separates the used edible oil from free water and fine sediment down to a 1-micron level.

 A WVO centrifuge exerts a high centrifugal force (up to 8,000 Gs) on the used oil.
 This force causes the sludge and water to separate from the WVO, and the separated water and clean oil exit the centrifuge through separate passages.
 The self-cleaning process of the centrifuge periodically discharges the separated sludge.